 Current Status: The project is ongoing.
-Work stoppages at PFP resulted in delays of all activities at the facility; however, this action is expected to be completed by the end of FY 1999.
+Work stoppages at PFP resulted in delays of all activities at the facility; however, this action is expected to be completed in FY 2000.

 DOE/EA-0980 300 Area Process Sewer Piping Upgrade and 300 Area Treated Effluent Disposal Facility Discharge to the City of Richland Sewage System, Hanford Site, Richland, Washington, May 1995.